 Australia and Bangladesh work closely on a range of common strategic interests in regional and global forums, including as members of the Indian Ocean Rim Association (IORA) and the Bali Process on People Smuggling, Trafficking in Persons and Related Transnational Crime.
 Bangladesh is currently the Chair of IORA.

 Bangladesh is a member of the South Asian Association for Regional Cooperation (SAARC), of which Australia is now an observer, and plays an active role in the Bay of Bengal Initiative for Multi‑Sectoral Technical and Economic Cooperation (BIMSTEC), to promote trade, investment, tourism and regional prosperity and stability.

-Bangladesh has shown generosity in hosting over one million Rohingya displaced from Myanmar.
+Bangladesh has shown generosity in hosting around one million Rohingya displaced from Myanmar.
 The ongoing humanitarian crises in Bangladesh and Myanmar are the largest and most complex in our region.
 Australia will continue to complement our humanitarian assistance for the Rohingya crisis with our efforts in advocating for accountability for the atrocities in Rakhine State; and working with Myanmar, Bangladesh and other regional and international partners to find a durable solution to the crisis.

 Australia’s development partnership with Bangladesh is long-standing and we will continue to support Bangladesh through its response and recovery from COVID-19.
-COVID-19 has intensified pre-existing humanitarian and economic challenges, especially in Cox’s Bazar, where the local community hosts large numbers of Rohingya refugees in camps.

 More information on Australia's development partnership to Bangladesh.